You're smarter when you don't have to think about it.

 And what if I want to pause a week or get a crazy bonus or need more money?

-Overflow deposits are capped at $2,500 a month.
-So if you land a nice year-end bonus, and forget to skip your deposit, you won’t accidentally invest any more than that.
-(Though we do have some advice on making the most of that bonus.)
+Overflow deposits can be capped if you like.
+So if you land a nice year-end bonus, and forget to skip your deposit, you won't accidentally invest any more than the amount you set (if you choose to set a maximum).
+Though we do have some advice on making the most of that bonus.

 What other awesome ways do you have to put my money on autopilot?